stackdev05/ai-song-generator/README.md

-# AI Song Generator
+# Story Chord

-This is an AI-powered application that transforms your personal stories into beautiful, personalized songs with custom lyrics and melodies.
+Turn your stories into beautiful music with AI-powered song generation.

 ## Features